William-gregory/William-gregory.github.io/_pages/projects.md

 ### Part II: Applying the corrections in numerical simulations <br>
 [Link to Paper](https://doi.org/10.1029/2023GL106776)

+<span style="font-size: 16px;">In a follow-up study to Part I, we used the convolutional neural network which was trained to predict sea ice concentration DA increments, to do online bias correction in global ice-ocean simulations.
+A snapshot of the model error in summer is shown in the figures below for both the Arctic and Antarctic, where the observed ice edge is shown by the black contour.
+The colours then represent sea ice concentration errors relative to observations.
+We can see that the free-running model generally has too much sea ice in summer in both hemispheres - highlighted by the positive errors equator-ward of the observed ice edge contour.
+The simulation which assimilates observations (DA simulation) then reduces the ice-edge errors significantly.
+Impressively, the simulation which applies the machine learning correction (ML simulation) also significantly reduces the model errors, despite **never seeing any observations** - the corrections being applied during the model simulation are only a function of the model state variables themselves.</span>

 <img src="http://William-gregory.github.io/images/GRL_snapshot_Arctic.png" alt="GRL1" width="100%"/>
 <img src="http://William-gregory.github.io/images/GRL_snapshot.png" alt="GRL2" width="100%"/>